videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-emergency-account-automation/readme.md

 - Organizations that manages large numbers of conditional access policies.
 OR
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that automates emergency account management.
 Specifically, this logic app retrieves all conditional access policies as a scheduled task.
-Checks if the policy has necessary exclusions, and if it doesn't, updates the conditional access policy with necessary exclusion.
-Any update to a conditional access policy for remediation of exclusion for emergency account also triggers an alert on Team channel.
+Checks if the policy has necessary exclusions, and if it doesn't, updates the conditional access policy and triggers an alert on Team channel.

 In this tutorial, you learn how to:

 :heavy_check_mark: Deploy this logic app to your organization.  <br />
 :heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  <br />
 :heavy_check_mark: Add parameters specific to your organization within logic app.  <br />
-:heavy_check_mark: Add the Recurrence trigger to run a schedule workflow task.<br />
+:heavy_check_mark: Add the recurrence trigger to run a schedule workflow task.<br />
 :heavy_check_mark: Get client secret from key vault using managed identity.<br />
-:heavy_check_mark: Get all conditional access policies.<br />
+:heavy_check_mark: Get all conditional access policies. <br />
-:heavy_check_mark: Add a condition to check for missing emergency account within conditional access policy. <br />
+:heavy_check_mark: Add a condition to check for missing emergency account. <br />
-:heavy_check_mark: Add an exclusion for emergency account if it is missing within a conditional access policy. <br />
+:heavy_check_mark: Add an exclusion for emergency account if it is missing within the conditional access policy. <br />
 :heavy_check_mark: Add a condition that checks if the policy was updated successfully. <br />
 :heavy_check_mark: Fire an alert on Team channel confirming the remediation taken and status. <br />